To Rome with love: Off the beaten path

 Discover the best vantage point of Piazza del Popolo

 The best place to take in the full splendour of the supremely lovely Piazza del Popolo is from the Pincio gardens which overlook the square from the north-eastern side.
 They can be accessed by either a ramp or steps to the left of the Fontana della Dea di Roma and the viewing point offers a really stunning view of the city.
 It's a short and easy ascent and is well worth it.
 The gardens were laid out in the 19th century and are an oasis of calm within the city.
-They were quite green and lush, even in December, so I can only imagine how gorgeous they must look in the height of summer.
+They are quite green and lush, even in December, so I can only imagine how gorgeous they must look in the height of summer.

 Up here you can really appreciate the design and layout of this very elegant and important square which was originally the northern gateway to the city.
 You'll see from the images above the two almost identical Baroque churches designed by Carlo Rainaldi which were placed on either side of one of the main entry points where the Via del Corso, the Via di Ripetta and the Via Babuino come together.
 The centre of the square is marked by an ancient Egyptian obelisk which was moved from the Circo Massimo in the 16th century.